L4zarevic/CryptoChat/README.md

 # CryptoChat - beta

-Java chat application with AES encryption
+App is just test AES encryption in Java 8